Shaping the future of quantum cryptography in Europe

 Training

 Everybody can learn quantum!
-Get first-hand training from the experts at IDQ Europe and discover how to get the most out of QKD.
+Get first-hand training from the experts at Nutshell Quantum-Safe and discover how to get the most out of QKD.

 What could you learn?